JMDKC/jmdkc.github.io/_posts/2019-03-24-ghirri-paume.md

 title: Luigi Ghirri - Cartes et Territoires | Jeu de Paume
 ---

-This [intoxicating exhibition](http://www.jeudepaume.org/index.php?page=article&idArt=3256) provides a panoramic view of a photographer who specialised in the narrowest, closest-cropped scenes possible.
+This [intoxicating exhibition](http://www.jeudepaume.org/index.php?page=article&idArt=3256) gives us a panoramic view of a photographer who specialised in narrow, close-cropped scenes.

 Luigi Ghirri’s photographs showcase his background as a surveyor, his daily dealings with charts and maps.
 The exhibition concentrates on his work during the 70s, a time of comparative peace and stability in Italy, his native land, following lean postwar years.
 Gardens and houses are neat, the roads are smooth, the skies are (usually) blue.
 The composition of the photographs is all about structure, with horizons, walls and overhead wires framing his scenes.
-They generally don’t feature people - or if they do, these people aren’t looking or talking to each other.
+They generally don’t feature people - or if they do, these people aren’t looking at or talking to each other.
 And they usually focus on comfortable suburbs and the accoutrements of placidly consumerist middle class life.

 ![](/Assets/ghirri-paume-1.jpg)